spetzel2020/quick-encounters/README.md

 # Description

 Quick Encounters keeps your [Foundry VTT](https://foundryvtt.com/) map clean and your encounters simple in heavily populated dungeons.
-Use either or both methods - you can always press the Quick Encounters button for a helpful tutorial.
+With Quick Encounters you can:

-**Method 1:** Drag Hostile tokens to the map and select them.
-Then press the Quick Encounters button and your tokens and their positions are saved into a Quick Encounter Journal Entry, and "packaged" into a single map note on the Scene.
-To run your Quick Encounter, simply double-click the map pin and click the "Add to Combat Tracker" button; all your saved tokens will be positioned back on the map and added to the Combat Tracker, ready to fight!
+* Design your encounters by positioning and configuring Hostile tokens, then save the tokens into a Quick Encounter Journal Entry, marked with a single Map Note on the Scene which only you the DM see (similar to the Encounter ability in Fantasy Grounds).
+To run your Quick Encounter, simply double-click the Map Note icon and click the "Add to Combat Tracker" button; all your saved tokens will be positioned back on the map and added to the Combat Tracker, ready to fight!

-Method 1 brings the functionality of Fantasy Grounds "Encounters" to Foundry.

-**Method 2:** Drag Actors into an existing or new Journal Entry describing the encounter.
-Then drag the Journal Entry to the Scene map at the encounter position.
-To run your Quick Encounter, simply double-click the map pin and click the Quick Encounter button.
-Your saved tokens will be positioned around the map note, and added to the Combat Tracker.
+* Quickly run encounters from converted or packaged modules by opening the relevant Journal Entry and pressing the Quick Encounter button - any embedded Actors are converted into tokens distributed around the corresponding Map Note, and added to the Combat Tracker

-For Roving Encounters, wait to place the Quick Encounter Journal Entry until you decide on the encounter location during a session.
-Then follow the remaining steps for Method 2.
+* Easily scale-up encounters by just increasing the number of Actors (change "3 Zombies" to "10 Zombies" in the Journal Entry)
+* Run Roving Encounter by moving the Map Note to the desired location just before activating the encounter
+* Save your player tokens at the entrance to a new Scene so you don't have to drag/move them

-Quick Encounters works well with [TokenMold](https://github.com/Moerill/token-mold#token-mold) to vary your tokens names, HP, etc (although TokenMold is not required for Quick Encounters).
+Quick Encounters works well with [TokenMold](https://github.com/Moerill/token-mold#token-mold) to vary your tokens names, HP, etc (although TokenMold is not required for Quick Encounters). dnd5e only: Quick Encounters also previews the XP for each group of hostiles.

 # Install
 1. Go to the "Add-on Modules" tab in Foundry Setup
-2. Click "Install Module" and search for **Quick Encounters** OR paste this link: `https://raw.githubusercontent.com/opus1217/quick-encounters/v0.4.3/module.json`
+2. Click "Install Module" and search for **Quick Encounters** OR paste this link: `https://raw.githubusercontent.com/opus1217/quick-encounters/v0.5.0/module.json`
 3. Open your world and go to Settings>Manage Modules and enable Quick Encounters

 # Using Quick Encounters